Updated July 2020.

 So, Can Teens Drink Coffee?

 So I began the coffee talk with my daughter.
 I hope it helps you, should you be confronted with a coffee-drinking teen who is asking for more information.

 She did ask, after all.

-I decided to provide the facts, and let the chips fall.
-Here’s how I addressed the topic.
+I decided to provide the facts I outlined above, and let the chips fall.

 “I think I might be addicted,” said G.

-I asked, with the intention to convey that she was in control of her body and her food choices, “What do you think you’ll do about it?”
+With the intention to convey that she was in control of her body and her food choices, I asked, “What do you think you’ll do about it?”

 “I don’t know.
-Maybe I’ll get decaf coffee and cut back on coffee altogether,” replied G, clearly thinking it through.
+Maybe I’ll get decaf coffee and cut back on it altogether,” replied G, clearly thinking it through.

 I wish I could say she hasn’t had her morning coffee since.
 Not the case.
-But, I have noticed she’s only having one cup.
+But, I’ve noticed she’s only having one cup.

 The after-school coffee drinks are much less frequent.